 2. Hair type

 Your hair type can also determine whether it will be greasy.
 For instance, if your hair is thin, its roots may get oily easily.
-The reason is that thin hair strands can’t absorb much oil.
-So, it ends up building up on the hair surface, making the hair greasy.
+Thin hair strands can’t absorb much oil, which builds up on the hair surface and makes it greasy.

 Similarly, for people with straight hair, it is easy for oils to slide down their shaft faster.
-And since there is a bit of contact with the roots where the oil glands are secreted, hence the greasiness.
+Since there is a bit of contact with the roots where the oil glands are secreted, the greasiness is also present.

 3. Hormonal Imbalance